 Following the assessment interview, approval by our Board, and proper support raised, we work with our missionaries to put them into a position where they are confident in what they need to do to be effective.
 For beginning missionaries, we provide a year of equipping through hands-on training.
 Such trainings can be collective with other new missionaries or individually customized based on the missionary’s growth areas and assignment.

 16. Are new missionaries required to go through orientation or training before entering into their assignment?

 Our assessment interview helps determine the best path forward for missionaries.
 Usually this involves a year-long training process, either separate from the missionary’s long-term assignment or in beginning his/her long-term assignment.
-(Do we want to include the possibility of the internship here, linking to that information?)
+For new missionaries, you might consider going through our Pathways Texas Internship.

 17. Does Global Gates work with international students?